 If you bought the item online, over the phone or by mail order

 You automatically get a 14-day ‘cooling-off period’ when you buy something you haven’t seen in person - unless it’s bespoke or made to measure.

-The cooling-off period starts as soon as you receive your order, and there doesn’t need to be anything wrong with the item for you to get a refund.
+The cooling-off period starts the day after you receive your order, and there doesn’t need to be anything wrong with the item for you to get a refund.